Kevin McNulty (actor)

-Kevin McNulty (born December 8, 1955) is a Canadian actor best known for his roles in Ernest Goes to School, Timecop, Fantastic Four, Snakes on a Plane, Fantastic Four: Rise of the Silver Surfer, and as Mel Ivarson on rural airline drama series Arctic Air.
+Kevin McNulty (born December 8, 1955) is a Canadian actor best known for his roles in Ernest Goes to School, Timecop, Fantastic Four, John Tucker Must Die, Snakes on a Plane, Fantastic Four: Rise of the Silver Surfer, and as Mel Ivarson on the rural airline drama series Arctic Air.
+He is also known for his role as Farmer McDonough on the Apple TV+ musical comedy series Schmigadoon!.

 Biography

 His appearance in science fiction films and television productions has been prolific.
 McNulty grew up in Rossland, British Columbia.
 He studied music and acting at Washington State University and graduated from Studio 58, Langara College in Vancouver, British Columbia.
 He put his acting skills to work first on stage, working for two years from 1984 to 1985 at the Stratford Festival.
 In 1986, McNulty made his break in screen work.
 Since that time, he continued on an extensive track of television and film work.